 1. Choose your location

-- Word of mouth is the best recommendation.
-Ask if the agency is a member of a trade body such as National Approved Letting Scheme or ARLA, then check the relevant website to make sure that membership hasn’t lapsed.
+- Word of mouth – or, these days, online reviews – is the best recommendation.
+There are websites such as the National Approved Letting Scheme (opens in new tab) or ARLA (opens in new tab).
+Always check the relevant website to make sure that membership hasn’t lapsed.

-- Avoid agents like the plague who want to charge you for property details, are poorly organised and ask for money upfront.
+- Avoid agents like the plague who want to charge you for property details, are poorly organized, and ask for money upfront.